CruzanCaramele/Linux-Server-Configuration/README.md

 ## Run application

-Restart Apache:
+1. Restart Apache:
-$ sudo service apache2 restart
+  `$ sudo service apache2 restart`
-Open a browser and put in your public ip-address as url, e.g. http://54.149.38.242 - if everything works, the application should come up
+2. Open a browser and put in your public ip-address as url, e.g. http://54.149.46.103/ - if everything works, the application should come up
+3. *If getting an internal server error, check the Apache error files:
+  Source: [A2 Hosting][27]
+  1. View the last 30 lines in the error log:
+    `$ sudo tail -30 /var/log/apache2/error.log`
+  2. *If a file like 'g_client_secrets.json' couldn't been found:
+    Source: [Stackoverflow][28]

 ## Configure Firewall to monitor for repeated unsuccessful login attempts and ban attackers